bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

         content: >-
           Above enables computing near users anywhere without deploying databases, writing code or calling cloud functions that have performance limits.
-Our network allows you to put a full or mini- backend anywhere in the world while Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.
+Our network allows you to put a full or mini-backend anywhere in the world while Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.

           Above couples this network with [powerful computing options](/faq) to